• Skip to primary navigation

 Types of Work Injuries

-Employees can suffer all kinds of injuries while working.
-In Mr. Hoffmann’s 20 plus years as a work injury lawyer, he has represented clients who have suffered all types of work-related injuries.
+Employees can sustain various types of injuries while on the job.
+In Mr. Hoffmann’s 20-plus years as a work injury lawyer, he has represented clients who have suffered work-related injuries.
 Some of the common injuries include:

 • Back Injuries